|

 “Throughout my education, there were several teachers, principals, and coaches who inspired me...too many to name without leaving someone out.
 I had my favorites, though.
 At Drexel Elementary and Drexel Junior High School, I especially remember Mrs. Dorothy Perkins, Mrs. Diane Frye, Mrs. Sue Mast, Mrs. Priscilla Fox, Coach Glenn Winters, Coach Gary Dillingham, Mr. Jim Ball, and Mr. Steve Huffman.

 “At East Burke, I experienced strong principals, Mr. Trossie Wall and Asst.
 Principal Mr. Lawrence Carpenter.
 Just how they treated the students and built those relationships stuck with me.
-My track coach, Ken Cline, always pushed me to do the max.
+My track coach, Mr. Ken Cline, always pushed me to do the max.
 He never backed off or allowed me to become slack.
 I’ve always had this competitive spirit.
 I believe that if someone else can do it, I can, too.

 “Harold Clark hired me as a teacher at Salem Elementary for my first job in my career.
 Mr. Clark also served as principal at Freedom High for a while, and I always laughed that I had the two best principals in Burke County -- one from East Burke High and one from Freedom High.
 They were two wonderful role models who helped shape my career.

 “So much was given to me, and I continue to receive joy from giving back.
-If it had not been for my parents and family and community members who rallied around the youth during my years of growing up, my road to success would have been a road to failure.
+If it had not been for my parents and family and community members who rallied around me and the other youth during my years of growing up, my road to success would have been a road to failure.
 With all the opportunities that are available, failure was not acceptable for me, and I do my best to encourage others to succeed as well.”

-Published August 2023
+Originally Published August 2023

 Home Page